Debasishray19/aerophones-in-flatland/README.md

 <br>[5]<a href="https://asa.scitation.org/doi/10.1121/1.2805683">"Comparision of magnetic imaging-based vocal tract area functions obtained from the same speaker in 1994 and 2002"</a> by Brad H. Story
 <br>[6]<a href = "https://asa.scitation.org/doi/10.1121/1.4837221">"Two dimensional vocal tracts with three-dimensional behaviour in the numerical generation of vowels"</a> by Marc Arnela and Oriol Guasch

-<br><b>YouTube Link: </b>
-<br>[1] <a href = "https://www.youtube.com/watch?v=0wqWfBbIQtg">Arophones In Flatland: SIGGRAPH 2015 Talk</a>

 <br><b>Publication:</b>
 <br>Following is the research paper that comes out of this project.
 If you would like to use the code for your research, please consider citing this paper:
 <br>[7] <a href="https://www.isca-speech.org/archive/Interspeech_2019/abstracts/1764.html">"An Extended Two-Dimensional Vocal Tract Model for Fast Acoustic Simulation of Single-Axis Symmetric Three-Dimensional Tubes"</a> by DR Mohapatra, Victor Zappt, Sidney Fels, INTERSPEECH 2019, Graz, Austria. [[Code]](https://github.com/Debasishray19/vocaltube-speech-synthesis/tree/master/version03) [[Talk Slide]](https://github.com/Debasishray19/vocaltube-speech-synthesis/blob/master/Interspeech2019%20Presentation/Interspeech%202019%20Presentation.pptx)

 <br><b>[Note]:</b>
-<br> Please use the following code <u>aerophonesInFlatlandv2.m</u> in version3 folder for simulation.
-The code has been optimized in the version05.
-But it's still under testing.
-To inquiry or for bugs/suggestions, please contact: debasishiter@gmail.com
+<br> To inquiry or for bugs/suggestions, please contact: debasishiter@gmail.com